 Dr. Roman M. Cibirka received his Doctor of Dental Science (DDS) and Master's (MS) degree in Maxillofacial Prosthodontics from the University of Michigan.
 Dr. Cibirka moved to the Georgia Health Sciences University in 1996 where he now serves as the Vice Provost for the newly consolidated Georgia Regents University.

-Dr. Cibirka is the administrative leader for institutional online and instructional technology, Area Health Education Centers, Admissions, Continuing Education, Library, Registrar, Financial Aid, and the Office of International Programs.
+Dr. Cibirka is the administrative leader for institutional online and instructional technology, Academic Advising, Admissions, Area Health Education Centers, Career Services, Continuing Education, Financial Aid, Global Affairs, Library, Military & Veteran Affairs, Registrar and the Simulation Center.
 He is internationally recognized and has created for the institution an international leadership in advanced technologies related to instructional technology and patient care, including virtual simulations and mobile applications.
 Dr. Cibirka advises the Provost on Academic and Faculty Affairs matters.